- Makita and Milwaukee: What’s the difference?

 When it comes to making even cuts, Milwaukee metal chop saws are reliable and consistent.

-Not only are they a highly affordable option, but their powerful motors make them capable of cutting through the toughest of materials with immense precision.
+Not only are chop saws a highly affordable option, but the powerful motors make the chop saws capable of cutting through the toughest of metals with immense precision.

 Makita chop saws are just as powerful as Milwaukee models.